BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Critical Burn:

 - Effect: The player character expends all remaining points in the chosen attribute for a single, extraordinary action.
 This will reduce the attribute to 0.
 Once the attribute reaches 0, the character suffers a Debility associated with that attribute, preventing them from taking any further actions related to it until they recover.
 Recovery requires a week of rest or completion of a special condition set by the GM.
 - Example: A character leaps across a seemingly impossible chasm or unleashes immense power in combat.
 To perform this feat, they expend all their remaining MIGHT points, reducing MIGHT to 0.
 As a result, they become Fatigued (due to 0 MIGHT) and cannot perform any physically demanding actions until they recover.

 #### Debilities:

+These are status that PCs can gain after declaring a burn on their attribute roll.
+The status will activate after a Major Burn or two points has been spent to re-roll.
+After PCs gains status whenever they roll using a burnt attribute it will roll with a Burden.

 - AGILITY: Dazed – The character is disoriented and cannot move quickly or perform actions requiring dexterity or balance.
 - INSIGHT: Frightened – The character is overwhelmed with fear or doubt, unable to make rational decisions.